cdubz/legal-copy-histories/histories/Venmo/User Agreement.md

 Actions We May Take if You Engage in Any Restricted Activities

-If we believe that you’ve engaged in any restricted activities, we may take a number of actions to protect ourselves, our customers and others at any time in our sole discretion.
+If we believe that you���ve engaged in any restricted activities, we may take a number of actions to protect ourselves, our customers and others at any time in our sole discretion.
 The actions we may take include, but are not limited to, the following:

 *   Terminate this user agreement, limit your Venmo and/or PayPal account, and/or close or suspend your Venmo and/or PayPal account, including cancelling your Venmo Debit Card (if any), immediately and without penalty to us;